Primary (3-6years)

 5. Cultural & Life Science

-• Culture & Geography, through experiences with maps, flags, land forms, and heritage; special events expose children to celebrations, foods, and ways of life from around the globe
+Cultural and geographic studies introduce children to maps, flags, landforms, and global heritage, with special events offering opportunities to experience celebrations, foods, and ways of life from around the world.

 Important Dates